-Moberg Pharma operates in several countries.
-As far as the Board of Directors is aware, business activities are conducted in accordance with applicable tax legislation in respect of both the operations in Sweden and operations abroad.
+Moberg Pharma operates in Sweden.
+As far as the Board of Directors is aware, business activities are conducted in accordance with applicable tax laws.
 However, there is a risk that the company's interpretation of these tax rules may be incorrect or that legislation might change, possibly with retroactive effect.
-The company's previous or current tax situation could therefore change as a result of decisions taken by Swedish and foreign revenue services, which may have a negative impact on the company's business activities, performance and financial position.
+The company's previous or current tax situation could therefore change as a result of decisions taken by revenue services, which may have a negative impact on the company's business activities, performance and financial position.